 Restaurants in Reykjavik

-Although the national diet is quickly diversifying, fish and lamb are still consumed in great quantities - and, reportedly, it can be quite hard always to find a vegetarian option on Iceland's restaurant menus.
-Despite this, however, Reykjavik's restaurant scene is exciting and cosmopolitan, as restaurateurs rush to embrace fusion cooking, and attempt to offer fresh interpretations of international dishes using local ingredients.
+Although the national diet is quickly diversifying, fish and lamb are still consumed in great quantities in Iceland - and, reportedly, it can be quite hard to find a vegetarian option on restaurant menus.
+Despite this, however, Reykjavik's restaurant scene is exciting and becoming increasingly cosmopolitan, as restaurateurs rush to embrace fusion cooking, and attempt to offer fresh interpretations of international dishes using local ingredients.

-Traditional fare, available everywhere - but probably only for the more gastronomically adventurous - includes harðfiskur (dried fish-meat, eaten with butter); svið (singed sheep's head); slátur (sausage made from blood and offal, like black pudding); hrútspungar (pickled ram's testicles); and hákarl (putrefied shark-meat).
-There is also, controversially for some, the option of eating whale-meat while in Iceland - and if you really want to push the boat out, you can get it with some grated puffin on the side.
+Traditional fare, available everywhere, but probably only tempting for the more gastronomically adventurous, includes harðfiskur (dried fish-meat, eaten with butter); svið (singed sheep's head); slátur (sausage made from blood and offal, like black pudding); hrútspungar (pickled ram's testicles); and hákarl (putrefied shark-meat).
+There is also, controversially for some, the option of eating whale-meat while in Iceland.
+And if you really want to push the boat out, you can get it with some grated puffin on the side.

 Situated in one of the oldest houses in the centre of Reykjavik, Restaurant Lækjarbrekka is a classic Icelandic eatery serving traditional fare in a warm and relaxed atmosphere.
 Don't be shocked to find horse carpaccio or whale on the menu as these are local delicacies in Iceland.
 Enjoy the langoustine soup with cognac and cream, while brave diners can sample a traditional Icelandic dish, grilled steak of Minke whale with mashed potatoes and Brennivin sauce.
 After dinner retire upstairs to the bar and cognac room to sip on an aperitif and enjoy the Icelandic hospitality.
 Open daily for lunch and dinner.
 Bookings recommended.